 Organizations are employing analytical tools and artificial intelligence and machine learning techniques on this growing pool of data to derive data-driven insights to reduce healthcare costs, enhance revenue streams, develop personalized medicine, and manage proactive patient care.

-prnewswire states, Global big data in the healthcare market was valued at over $ 14.7 billion in 2018 and is projected to grow at a CAGR of around 20% to reach $ 42.8 billion by 2024 owing to increasing adoption of Electronic Health Record (EHR), control healthcare spending, advance patient outcomes, etc.
+PRNewswire states, Global big data in the healthcare market was valued at over $ 14.7 billion in 2018 and is projected to grow at a CAGR of around 20% to reach $ 42.8 billion by 2024 owing to the increasing adoption of Electronic Health records (EHR), control healthcare spending, advance patient outcomes, etc.

 Analysis of big data is already proving critical in building accurate models of disease progression and providing personalized medicine in clinical practice.
 It has also facilitated the evaluation of the impact of health policies and improved the efficiency of clinical trials.